SP5555/simple-neural-network/README.md

 *But hey, no one gets hurt if this thing breaks.*

+## What to Expect?
+This network has **insane level of scalibility** in terms of depth (number of layers) and width (neurons per layer), with the only real limit being your hardware, super impressive!
+Dense network architectures are suited the most for general-purpose tasks since they can approximate *any* mathematical function.

+*Monkey Language: We're saying that stacks of linear equations and activation functions can approximate even the most complicated mathematical relations to some extent, similar to how taylor series approximation works.
+As long as there's an underlying mathematical pattern between the input and output, this network can learn to model it!*

+Meanwhile, due to the **Lack of Structure Awareness**, the input is just a big flat vector of numbers to this network.
+And therefore, it can NOT understand the spatial hierarchies like **Convolutional Neural Networks (CNN)** and sequential dependencies like **Recurrent Neural Networks (RNN)**.

+*Monkey Language: this means, you can't train this dense network to recognize images, or "understand" the meaning of texts and time-series data efficiently.*

+That said, this does not mean it's impossible, just less efficient. **CNN**s and **RNN**s just happen to have "specialized brains" for those tasks.
+This network might feel like it's "brute-forcing" solutions instead of leveraging patterns more naturally.

+Interestingly, **CNN**s and **RNN**s still end with a **fully connected (dense) neural network** for final predictions.
+This means only one thing: this **Simple Neural Network** can be extended in the future with **CNN**s or **RNN**s.

 ## GPU Acceleration?
 This neural network implementation is built using pure **NumPy** utilities, which allows for easy conversion to **CuPy** for GPU acceleration without changing the code structure.
 By simply replacing **NumPy** with **CuPy**, computations can be offloaded to a CUDA-capable GPU, for faster training for large network and datasets.